Letter of Map Amendment (LOMA) Project

 - December 19, 2016 - Printing Property Online Tax Maps: After the workshop video was published, an online method of finding and printing tax maps was discovered via the Monroe County Property Appraiser's website that will save you a trip to the Property Appraiser's office.

 - September 12, 2016: Since we held this workshop, about four dozen property owners have obtained LOMAs for their properties.
 Some report savings upwards of $1,000 to $3,000 yearly on their flood insurance premiums.
 It's also possible to obtain a refund for the prior year's over-payment (contact your flood insurance agent once you have your LOMA.)

 - June 14, 2016: The city held a LOMA Project workshop on June 14, 2016.
 This 40-minute video is now available for viewing online.
 The handout being referenced during this workshop is also available for viewing.

 How It Works

-FEMA’s Letter of Map Amendment (LOMA) process is the method for reclassifying such buildings.
-A completed LOMA application usually needs to be accompanied by certain certified documents: Deed, Tax map, Elevation Certificate and copy of the flood map.
-As of mid-August 2016, LOMA application processing times are now being projected at 8 weeks.
+FEMA's Letter of Map Amendment (LOMA) process is the method for reclassifying such buildings.
+A completed LOMA application usually needs to be accompanied by certain certified documents: A deed, Tax map, Elevation Certificate, and copy of the flood map.
+As of mid-August 2016, LOMA application processing times are now projected at eight (8) weeks.

 Example of AE-6 Flood Level

-Using newly acquired software, City staff identified a number of buildings where the ground is higher than the minimum flood level.
+Using newly acquired software, City staff identified a number of buildings with the higher ground than the minimum flood level.
 The following example shows a neighborhood within an AE-6 flood zone.
-Aerial survey Light Detection and Ranging (LiDAR) measurements (black colored numbers every 10 feet) indicate the ground is higher than six-feet above sea level:
+Aerial survey Light Detection and Ranging (LiDAR) measurements (black colored numbers every 10 feet) indicate the ground is higher than six feet above sea level: